-Except as provided for in these T & C, NMH will not in any circumstance be liable for any loss, damage or injury of any kind arising out of or in any way connected with the performance of the Works howsoever caused, including by way of negligence, breach of contract, breach of duty of bailment, or wilful act of NMH, its employees, agents or subcontractors.
-It is expressly agreed that every exemption from liability, defence, immunity and right under these T&C, will extend to and protect every employee, agent and subcontractor carrying out work under these T&C, will extend to and protect every employee, agent and subcontractor carrying out work under these T&C, and in this regard NMH will be deemed to be acting as agent or trustee on behalf of all employees or other contractors.
+Except as provided for in these T&C’s, NMH will not in any circumstance be liable for any loss, damage or injury of any kind arising out of or in any way connected with the performance of the Works howsoever caused, including by way of negligence, breach of contract, breach of duty of bailment, or wilful act of NMH, its employees, agents or subcontractors.
+It is expressly agreed that every exemption from liability, defence, immunity and right under these T&C’s will extend to and protect every employee, agent and subcontractor carrying out work under these T&C’s, and in this regard NMH will be deemed to be acting as agent or trustee on behalf of all employees or other contractors.

 If NMH is unable to perform any part of its obligations under these T&C, due to any matter beyond its control, then NMH will not be liable to the Client to the extent and for the period that it is not reasonably able to perform.
 Matters beyond the control of NMH may include, without limitation: any act of God, strike, lockout or labour disturbance, war or warlike condition, act of terrorism, civil riot, sabotage, explosion, lightning, fire, earthquake, landslide or tidal wave, storm, flood or other extraordinary weather conditions, quarantine, requirements of government authorities, unavailability in supplies (including electricity, oil or gas) or equipment or transport, or similar.

 The Client shall duly and punctually pay all charges when levied by NMH, and in any event, before the Vessel is removed from the Hardstand, at the rate specified based upon overall Vessel length.

 The right for NMH to review those charges at any time without notice.